-- Replacement of metal halide light fixtures with high-efficiency fluorescent fixtures in the arenas at the Athletic Club, Supreme Sports Club, and the Columbia Gym — reducing energy consumption by 50 percent and decreasing annual operating costs by more than $30,000.
+- Replacing metal halide light fixtures with high-efficiency fluorescent fixtures in the arenas at Columbia Athletic Club, Supreme Sports Club, and Columbia Gym — reducing energy consumption by 50% and decreasing annual operating costs by more than $30,000.

-- Installation of more than 1,000 energy efficient lamps at the fitness clubs, the Swim Center, and the Owen Brown Tennis Bubble – reducing energy consumption for lighting by 22 to 50 percent.
+- Installing more than 1,000 energy efficient lamps at the fitness clubs, Columbia Swim Center, and Owen Brown Tennis Club — reducing energy consumption for lighting by 22 to 50%.

-- Installation of high efficiency condensing boilers and on-demand water heaters throughout the building portfolio, as well as HVAC equipment that meets or exceeds ENERGY STAR standards.
+- Installing of high-efficiency condensing boilers and on-demand water heaters throughout the building portfolio, as well as HVAC equipment that meets or exceeds ENERGY STAR standards.

-- Conducting energy audits at the Art Center, Stonehouse, Columbia Gym, Columbia Athletic Club, and Supreme Sports Club.
+- Conducting energy audits at Columbia Art Center, Stonehouse, Columbia Gym, Columbia Athletic Club, and Supreme Sports Club.

-- Designing new facilities such as the Hobbits Glen Golf Clubhouse and Haven on the Lake to be as energy efficient as possible.
+- Designing new facilities such as the Hobbit’s Glen Golf Club clubhouse and Long Reach Tennis Club to be as energy-efficient as possible.

-- CA has recently commissioned a 60kW combined heat and power (CHP) cogeneration unit at Supreme Sports Club.
-The CHP system improves overall energy efficiency and reduces operating costs at the 24-hr facility.
+- Installing a 60kW combined heat and power (CHP) cogeneration unit at Supreme Sports Club, improving overall energy efficiency and reducing